AnnasMazhar/PyPerfOptimizer/docs/test_results/optimization_case_studies.md

 | Peak Memory Usage | 58.7 GB | 6.4 GB | 89.1% |
 | Data Loading Time | 42 minutes | 3.2 minutes | 92.4% |
 | Visualization Time | 3.7 hours | 8 minutes | 96.4% |

-A lead data scientist commented:

-> "PyPerfOptimizer transformed our research workflow.
-We went from running analyses overnight to getting results in minutes.
-The most valuable aspect was the cell-by-cell profiling, which showed us exactly which parts of our notebooks needed optimization.
-The line-level profiling then helped us target specific operations.
-It surprised us to learn that our visualization code was actually the biggest bottleneck, not the model training as we had assumed.
-These insights allowed us to prioritize our optimization efforts for maximum impact."

 ## Summary of Optimization Patterns